 Activities + Resources

-Jesus and his disciples had spent some time in the city of Jericho.
-As they were leaving town, a blind man by the name of Bartimaeus was sitting beside the road.
-When he heard the people saying that Jesus was approaching, he began to cry out, "Jesus, Son of David, have mercy on me!"
+The Bible talks about a man who wasn’t scared to let Jesus know he needed something.
+As Jesus and His disciples were leaving a town called Jericho, a blind man named Bartimaeus was sitting beside the road.
+When he heard that Jesus was approaching, he began to cry out, "Jesus, Son of David, have mercy on me!"

 "What do you want me to do for you?"
 Jesus asked.